Ronnie Bunting: Background

 Bunting came from an Ulster Protestant family in East Belfast.
 His father, Ronald Bunting, had been a major in the British Army and Ronnie grew up in various military barracks around the world.
 Ronnie's father became a supporter and associate of Ian Paisley and ran for election under the Protestant Unionist Party banner.
 Journalist Walter Ellis, who was Bunting's cousin and also a Protestant left-wing advocate of a united Ireland, recalled him in their teenage years as domineering with violent tendencies.
 Ellis was expelled from Orangefield High School after setting fire to the prefects' room at Bunting's urging.

 Having completed his education and graduating from Queen's University Belfast, Ronnie Bunting briefly became a history teacher in Belfast, but later become involved in the Northern Ireland Civil Rights Association and then with Irish republican organisations.

 Unlike most Protestants in Northern Ireland, Bunting became a militant republican.
 His father, by contrast, was a committed Ulster loyalist, who organised armed stewards for counter-demonstrations (against civil rights marches) called by Ian Paisley, most infamously at the Burntollet Bridge incident, when his followers attacked a People's Democracy civil rights march on 4 January 1969.
-Despite their political differences, Ronnie remained close with his father.
+Despite their political differences, Ronnie remained close to his father.
+Bunting was briefly a member of People's Democracy between 1968 and 1970, before joining Official Sinn Féin (which used the name Republican Clubs in Northern Ireland).

+Bunting married his wife Suzanne in 1969 while still a student.